MrCrLr/pwned_checker/README.md

-# Pwned Checker
+## Pwned Checker

-A C-based command-line tool to check if a given password has been compromised using the SHA-1 hashes from the Have I Been Pwned database.
-This program leverages an SQLite database to store and search through the list of pwned password hashes.
+Pwned Checker is a C-based command-line application designed to help individuals determine if their passwords have been compromised and exposed in known data breaches.
+This tool uses the SHA-1 hash algorithm to compare entered passwords against a comprehensive database of compromised credentials provided by the Have I Been Pwned (HIBP) service.
+The core functionality of Pwned Checker utilizes an SQLite database, which stores over 930 million pwned password hashes with the number of times each has appeared.
+This project is crafted to offer both security and efficiency, ensuring that user inputs are handled securely while maintaining high-performance database queries.

+The Pwned Checker project provides a command-line interface where users can enter their passwords.
+It includes several C source files, each serving a distinct role from managing database connections, handling user input securely, to performing the checks necessary to assess password security.
+This README aims to guide you through the project’s functionality, setup, and use, explaining the purpose behind each component and the design choices made during development.

+# Secure Password Input

+Pwned Checker prioritizes security in its operations.
+The program masks all password inputs during the entry process to ensure that passwords are never displayed on the screen, reducing the risk of over-the-shoulder attacks.
+Furthermore, once a password is processed, its memory representation is securely wiped to prevent any chance of memory-based attacks.
+This feature leverages custom functions that overwrite and then free the memory used to store password data.

+# Deep Password Check

+Utilizing the SHA-1 hashing algorithm, Pwned Checker transforms the user’s password into a hash and queries an SQLite database to check if this hash has previously been exposed in a data breach.
+This database query is optimized through the use of indexes, ensuring that even the large datasets (nearly one billion(!) records) are quickly searchable.
+The hash comparison is done securely on the user’s local machine to ensure that the actual password never leaves the system, thereby maintaining user privacy and security.

-# Features
+# Multiple Password Checking

-• Secure password input: Passwords are masked during input, and memory is securely wiped after processing.

-• Deep password check: The program uses SHA-1 hashes to query a pre-built SQLite database to check if the password has been compromised.

-• Efficient query performance: Indexed queries ensure that even large databases of passwords can be searched quickly.

-• Multiple password checking: You can check multiple passwords in a single session.
+Pwned Checker supports checking multiple passwords in a single session.
+After the user's entry, the application reponds with whether or not the password has appeared in a data breach and, if so, the number of times.
+The program then promptly asks the user if they would like to check another.

 # Requirements